 All of the signing parties are well aware of the controversies around loot boxes and gambling-themed content available in video games, but their first order of business won't be loot boxes.
 In fact, it seems that the newly found group's main priority are "unlicensed third-party websites offering illegal gambling linked to popular video games".

-In case you're hazy on what they mean exactly, they're talking about skin betting , as the practise is most commonly called.
+In case you're hazy on what they mean exactly, they're talking about , as the practise is most commonly called.
 Basically, you use cosmetic items earned inside a game as tokens for actual gambling and these sites are more popular then you'd think.

 In fact, Counter Strike: Global Offensive has had quite the infestation of skin gambling sites back in 2016, prompting Valve and GabeN to issue a ton cease and desist letters.
 The two most prominent Valve-related skin betting sites were CSGOLounge and Dota2Lounge, both of which are still around but seemingly without the said functionality.